thinkloop/memoizerific/README.md

 ## Arguments
 There are two required arguments:

-`limit (required):` the max number of items to cache before least recently used items are removed.
+`limit (required):` the max number of items to cache before the least recently used items are removed.

 `fn (required):` the function to memoize.